What is a Dual Fuel Generator?

 Storage

-One of the biggest drawbacks to gas is that it’s difficult to store.
-Gas will degrade within just a few months, so if you do have gas stored, you need to use it sooner rather than later to get the most out of it.
 For long-term storage, you may need to add stabilizers, which typically adds costs to usage.
-Gas is also more dangerous to store.
+Gasoline is also more dangerous to store.
 Most cities have codes that limit the total amount of gas that you can store as high amounts can make for a fire hazard.
 Most fire codes restrict the amount of gas you can store at home to less than 25 gallons.

-By contrast, regarding their fuel tank and shelf life, propane is more stable as a fuel source.
+In contrast, regarding their fuel tank and shelf life, propane is more stable as a fuel source.
 It has a longer shelf life that is closer to a few decades without degradation and a propane tank generally allows for greater safety.

 Clean Burning

-As anyone who owns a car knows, gas doesn’t burn particularly clean.
+As anyone who owns a car knows, gasoline doesn’t burn particularly clean.
 It contributes to fumes, pollutions, toxins, and carbon monoxide.
 While it isn’t completely free of emissions, propane does release less pollution and carbon monoxide into the air because it naturally has a lower carbon content.
 This allows for cleaner burning.

 Price

-Gas prices continue to rise.
+Gasoline prices continue to rise.
 Keep in mind that gas burns faster, and it is less stable than propane.
 Propane burns slower, and its long shelf life means that you don’t have to pay to refuel as often.

 Maintenance